dansuarez1209/dansuarez1209.github.io/README.md

-This project will include six translators made on Python, from active to passive voice and vice versa, from reported speech to direct speech and vice versa and reported questions to direct questions and vice versa
+This project will include three translators made on Python, respectively active to passive voice, reported speech to direct speech and reported questions to direct questions.

 [Active to passive voice](htmltest.html)